wagtail/wagtail/docs/reference/pages/panels.md

 ### Additional HTML attributes

 Use the `attrs` parameter to add custom attributes to the HTML element of the panel.
 This allows you to specify additional attributes, such as `data-*` attributes.
-The `attrs` parameter accepts a dictionary where the keys are the attribute names and these will be rendered in the same way as Django's widget `attrs`[https://docs.djangoproject.com/en/stable/ref/forms/widgets/#django.forms.Widget.attrs] where `True` and `False will be treated as HTML5 boolean attributes.
+The `attrs` parameter accepts a dictionary where the keys are the attribute names and these will be rendered in the same way as Django's widget {attr}`~django.forms.Widget.attrs` where `True` and `False` will be treated as HTML5 boolean attributes.

 For example, you can use the `attrs` parameter to integrate your Stimulus controller to the panel: